Thousands of students will graduate Friday and Saturday (May 16-17) during five Texas

 Tech University commencement ceremonies at the United Spirit Arena.

-Commencement exercises for the College of Arts & Sciences begin at 3 p.m.
+Commencement exercises for the College of Arts and Sciences begin at 3 p.m.
 Friday.

 The Graduate School will follow at 7 p.m.